migramirez2/Harmony-ONE/progress/rikako-hatoya.md

-2024-06-03 Min: Continued working on deploying GMX clone to testnet (status by 6PM, will update this later as I continue work).
+2024-06-03 Mon: Continued working on deploying GMX clone to testnet (status by 6PM, will update this later as I continue work).

 2024-06-02 Sun: Continued working on deploying GMX clone to testnet.